 Step #5: The student will meet with the Student Affairs Committee.
 The chair of the Student Affairs Committee will be in charge of the meeting.
 The meeting may be audiotaped by the student at his/her discretion.
 If the student desires to audiotape the meeting, s/he must let the chair of the committee know this prior to the meeting.
 If the student audiotapes the meeting, the School of Nursing and Health Studies will also audiotape only the portion of the meeting in which the student is present.
 The student makes a presentation re: why he/she feels capricious grading has occurred.
 The committee may then question the student to clarify the appeal.
 The student then leaves the meeting.
 The instructor named in the appeal process then presents why he/she feels capricious grading did not occur.
 The committee may then question the instructor to clarify their responses.
 The instructor then leaves the meeting.
-The committee majority ruling.
+The committee members will vote regarding the presence or absence of capricious grading, with a simple majority ruling.